 “Federal Law Forbids Sale or Reuse of this Bottle” Marking

 The “Federal Law Forbids Sale or Reuse of this Bottle” phrase was required on all liquor bottles sold within the United States that were made between 1935 and 1964.
-However, some bottles that date up to the early 1970s have also been seen with this warning embossed on them.
+However, some bottles that date into the early or mid-1970s have also been seen with this warning embossed on them.

 ADVERTISEMENT